 The Head of ICMP’s Western Balkans Program, Matthew Holliday, noted that, while more than 70 percent of the 40,000 persons missing from the regional conflicts have been accounted for, “tens of thousands of family members have still not learned the fate of the 12,000 persons who are still missing.
 This is why it is essential that the search for the missing continues and that the governments in the region remain vigilant in adhering to the ‘Declaration on the Role of the State in Addressing the Issue of Persons Missing as a Consequence of Armed Conflict and Human Rights Abuses’, which they signed in 2014.”

-The Site Locator, an application within the Online Inquiry Center (OIC), is part of ICMP’s Identification Data Management System (iDMS), a global service that ICMP provides to governments, families of the missing, technical experts and other stakeholders engaged in addressing the issue of missing persons.
+The Site Locator, an application within the Online Inquiry Center (OIC), is part of ICMP’s Integrated Data Management System (iDMS), a global service that ICMP provides to governments, families of the missing, technical experts and other stakeholders engaged in addressing the issue of missing persons.
 The iDMS has a set of powerful integrated applications that support the process of storing, processing and analyzing data on missing persons, investigations, and identifications.
 The iDMS ensures secure access to the database, regardless of location, thus increasing interoperability among all stakeholders working on the missing persons issue.

 In addition to the Site Locator, the OIC has several other public functions.
 The “Report a Missing Person” function enables the provision of basic biographical information about a person who has gone missing – name, date and place of birth, physical description, names of family members, and circumstances (where these are known) when the person was last seen.
 The “Missing Persons Inquiry” function allows families of the missing to track ICMP’s efforts to identify individuals using its DNA matching techniques.